bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-26-hello-modbus.md

 <br>

 Please be aware that the entities in TCP are modeled the other way round than in Modbus.
-A Modbus primary is a *TCP client* and the replica are *TCP server*.
+A Modbus primary is a *TCP client* and the replica is a *TCP server*.
 Accordingly, a device that is to provide Modbus communication must have the characteristics of a TCP server.
 Another aspect to keep in mind, is that the TCP client/server model is more general than the simple model used by Modbus.
-If you are interested in these kind of aspects, take a look on the official [Modbus TCP implementation guidelines](https://modbus.org/docs/Modbus_Messaging_Implementation_Guide_V1_0b.pdf).
+If you are interested in this kind of aspects, take a look on the official [Modbus TCP implementation guidelines](https://modbus.org/docs/Modbus_Messaging_Implementation_Guide_V1_0b.pdf).
 <br>

 If you transmit Modbus communication via TCP, you can benefit from many advantages.
 First, TCP resp.
 TCP/IP compatible